The Quiet Man: Awards and nominations

-Home video
+Home media

 It was first released on DVD December 14, 1998 by Artisan Home Entertainment.
-It was also released 4 years later on a Collector's edition DVD on October 22, 2002 by Artisan.
+It was also released 4 years later on a Collector's edition DVD on October 22, 2002, by Artisan.
 The Special features on this edition include "The Making of the Quiet Man" Documentary with Leonard Maltin, and "The Joy of Ireland" Documentary with Maureen O'Hara and Andrew V. McLaglen, and "Remembering The Quiet Man Montage".

-On January 22, 2013 Olive Films released The Quiet Man on DVD and for the first time on Blu-ray, as a 60th Anniversary Special edition.
+On January 22, 2013, Olive Films released The Quiet Man on DVD and for the first time on Blu-ray, as a 60th Anniversary Special Edition.
 It included the documentary "The Making of the Quiet Man" with Leonard Maltin.

 In 2010 there was a documentary called Dreaming The Quiet Man made about the journey and making of The Quiet Man.
 It was narrated by Gabriel Byrne, and had interviews with Peter Bogdanovich, Martin Scorsese, Charles F. Fitzsimons, and Maureen O'Hara.
 It was released on DVD and Blu-ray for the first time on March 24, 2015.

 In popular culture

-The scene where John Wayne kisses Maureen O'Hara during a storm appears on a television set in a scene of the 1982 Steven Spielberg film, E.T. the Extra-Terrestrial.
+The scene where John Wayne kisses Maureen O'Hara during a storm appears on a television set in a scene of the 1982 Steven Spielberg film, E.T.
+The Extra-Terrestrial.